guyi49/just-for-interest/ietls/talking/object/day2.md

     - there is an advertisement attracting me by its content and it's a baby washing her mom's feet.

+#### 别人讲述的故事
 Describe a story someone told you and you remember.
 What the story was about, who told you this story, why you remember it, and how you feel about it.
+It tells a story about how Harry destroys V's Horcrux and eventually defeats him.
+1. It tells a story about how a woman lives strong even though she is disabled.
+2. When I was in high school,I participated in a reading seminar on the disabled.The host sharded the story with us.
+3. In terms of one plot that made me touched.It should be the one when her family asked her to give up the relationship of a man who is the same disability as her.But she firmly choose him and will bear the consequence of living with him.